Once you know how to enter SQL statements, you are ready to access a database.

 The menagerie database is simple (deliberately), but it is not difficult to think of real-world situations in which a similar type of database might be used.
 For example, a database like this could be used by a farmer to keep track of livestock, or by a veterinarian to keep track of patient records.
-A menagerie distribution containing some of the queries and sample data used in the following sections can be obtained from the MySQL Web site.
-It is available in both compressed tar file and Zip formats at http://dev.mysql.com/doc/.
+A menagerie distribution containing some of the queries and sample data used in the following sections can be obtained from the MySQL website.
+It is available in both compressed tar file and Zip formats at https://dev.mysql.com/doc/.

 SHOW statement to find out